Thursday, Fourth Week of Advent

 I don’t think this suggests a mystical experience of God’s presence is required for us to change the way we live.
 I do think that the more we reflect on what happens in our lives, searching for and recognizing how God is present in it, the more we will be able to act with love, concern and courage.
 In other words, the more we try to come closer to God, the more God transforms who we are and the lives we live, until in the end it makes sense to give ourselves away.

-Wednesday, Fourth Week of Advent:
+Wednesday, Third Week of Advent

-Memorial, St. John of the Cross
+Memorial: St. John of the Cross

 Isaiah 45:6c-8, 18, 21c-25, Psalm 85:9-14, Luke 7:18b-23